bxdoan/bxdoan/README.md

 <div align="center">

-> Either you run the day, or the day runs you.
+> Knowing you’re different is only the beginning.
+If you accept these differences you’ll be able to get past them and grow even closer.

-> — Jim Rohn —
+> — Miss Kobayashi —

 </div>